ACTNET: end-to-end learning of feature activations and multi-stream aggregation for effective instance image retrieval: Experimental results

 \subsection{Performance of low complexity ACTNET}

 In this section, the retrieval performance of low depth, low latency and small memory Mobile-ACTNET is evaluated.
-It can be seen from Figure \ref{ResNext_v_MNet} that the performance of Mobile-ACTNET is on average 8\% less than ACTNET.
-However, the descriptor extraction speed of Mobile-ACTNET is approximately five times faster than ACTNET.

-We also compare the performance of Mobile-ACTNET with the computationally expensive state-of-the-art ResNet101-GEM \cite{GEM} and ResNet101-RMAC \cite{Gordo2017}.
-We compute single-scale representations of ResNet101-GEM and ResNet101-RMAC using the software provided by the authors.
+The Mobile-ACTNET architecture consists of baseline MobileNetV2 followed by our multi-stream activation based aggregation system.
+The entire network is trained on GLRD dataset using triplet loss.
+To show the effectiveness of our method, we compare the performance of Mobile-ACTNET with the computationally expensive state-of-the-art ResNet101-GEM \cite{GEM} and ResNet101-RMAC \cite{Gordo2017}.
+We use single-scale representations of Mobile-ACTNET, ResNet101-GEM and ResNet101-RMAC.
 It is interesting to observe from Table \ref{MobileNettab} that Mobile-ACTNET achieves comparable performance than the aforementioned methods while having five times faster extraction speed.